-- (5) In accordance with paragraph 4, when calculating final module grades, subject grades and the overall Bachelor's examination grade, only the first digit after the decimal point is taken into account, without rounding. - (6) The Bachelor's examination is considered to have been passed if all examinations in both subjects, as well as the cross-disciplinary competencies and the Bachelor's thesis have been graded "sufficient" (4.0) or higher.
-In accordance with paragraph 4, when calculating the overall Bachelor's examination grade, the numerical grades for both subjects and the Bachelor's thesis will be pulled up and, before rounding, be weighted according to the number of credit points earned. - (7) In addition to the German-system grades, students who have passed the examinations will also be awarded a letter grade according to the following scale:
+- (5) In accordance with paragraph 4, when calculating final module grades, subject grades and the overall Bachelor's examination grade, only the first digit after the decimal point is taken into account, without rounding.

+- (6) The Bachelor's examination is passed when all required examination components in both subjects and cross-disciplinary skills, as well as the Bachelor's thesis, have been graded as "sufficient" (4.0) or higher.
+In accordance with paragraph 4, when calculating the overall Bachelor's examination grade, the numerical grades for both subjects and the Bachelor's thesis will be pulled up and, before rounding, be weighted according to the number of credits earned.

-Α top 10%
+- (7) In addition to the German-system grades, students who have passed the examinations will also be awarded a letter grade according to the following scale:

+- A top 10 %

-В the subsequent 25%
+- B the subsequent 25 %

-С the subsequent 30%
+- C the subsequent 30 %

-D the subsequent 25%
+- D the subsequent 25 %

-E the subsequent 10%
+- E the subsequent 10 %